MPXJ ships with both a Java library (mpxj.jar) and a set of .Net assemblies, which can be found in the lib.net folder of the distribution.

 The .Net version of MPXJ has been generated directly from the Java version using a tool called IKVM.
 One of the side effects of using IKVM to perform this conversion is that the MPXJ exposes .Net versions of the original Java data types, so for example you will find that the API returns a type called Date rather than a .Net DateTime, and collections which don't expose the familiar IEnumerable interface.

-The other area of assistance provided to .Net developers is a simple set of extension methods.
-In the Visual Studio project found in the src.net folder, a project called MpxjExtensionMethods is present.
+To simplify the translation between Java and .Net types, as set of extension methods have been provided.
+You'll find these extension methods in the src.net folder, in a project called MpxjExtensionMethods.
 This project contains extension methods which enhance both Java and .Net classes to make it easier to pass data to and from the API.
 For example the extension method ToIEnumerable is added to Java collection data types which allows them to be iterated using the familiar foreach .Net syntax.

 To use these extension methods, simply add a reference to the MpxjExtensionMethods assembly in your own project.
 The methods themselves are documented in the source, and examples of their use can be seen in the samples provided in the src.net folder.